hackclub/jams/jams/singles/ai-travel/en-US.md

   console.log("Hello there")
 }
 ```

+**Also remember to add any additional input elements that you made at the start!**

 Run your code, type in your location and dates, click submit and check in the console!
 This is what I got:
 ![result with everything printed](https://cloud-giko7ueoa-hack-club-bot.vercel.app/0image.png)